exercism/v3/languages/csharp/exercises/concept/enums/.meta/design.md

 The Concepts this exercise unlocks are:

 - `enums-basic`: know of the existence of the `enum` keyword; know how to define enum members; know how to assign values to enum members; know how to get an enum's numeric value; know how to convert a `string` to an `enum` and vice versa.
-- `conditionals-ternary`: know how to conditionally execute code using the ternary operator; know when to use the ternary operator.
+- `switch-basic`: know how to use a simple switch-case statement.
+- `strings-conversion`: know how to convert from an enum to string. [not if this is already a Concept or should just belong to strings-basic]

 ## Prequisites